SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-02-Build-low-code-app.md

   ![Application Detail](img/ApplicationDetail.png)

 ## Swagger UI (Optional)
 As an optional step, you can deploy this ["Dockerized" version of swagger-ui-express](https://github.com/SAP-samples/btp-create-api-integrations/tree/low-code-dev-portal/swagger-ui-sample) on Kyma and use it to provide the API documentation from your Business Hub Enterprise tenant.
 The full experience of Business Hub Enterprise uses [Swagger UI](https://swagger.io/tools/swagger-ui/) which is implemented as a browser-side js/css.
-SAP AppGyver doesn't currently support inclusion of custom client-side libraries but it is a current [roadmap item](https://discovery-center.cloud.sap/serviceCatalog/sap-appgyver?service_plan=standard&region=europe(frankfurt)&commercialModel=cloud&tab=roadmap).
+SAP Build Apps doesn't currently support inclusion of custom client-side libraries but it is a current [roadmap item](https://discovery-center.cloud.sap/serviceCatalog/sap-appgyver?service_plan=standard&region=europe(frankfurt)&commercialModel=cloud&tab=roadmap).

 Important: The sample isn't intended to be used productively, as you would run into POST body size issues for very lengthy API documentation and each successive POST overwrites the previous documentation.
 Instead, consider it to be an example of how you can solve problems creatively with low code tools.